tenzir/tenzir/rfc/002-fault-tolerance/README.md

   allow us to model our use-case naturally.
 Importantly, key updates are streamed to the client, allowing a gap-free observation of changes in the key-space.

+- Prefix reads can be used to retrive a full or partial subset of the key-value space, allowing the implementation of the `list` functionality.

 - Etcd comes with a gRPC API, making it easy to embed for us.
 We're already depending on gRPC transitively via Apache Arrow (cf. Flight).